appsemble/appsemble/README.md

 Clone and setup the project.

->Note: your CLI should have elevated priveleges when setting up and starting the app
+> Note: your CLI should have elevated privileges when setting up and starting the app

 ```sh
 git clone https://gitlab.com/appsemble/appsemble.git